-In February 2021, our Board of Directors increased our authorization of our share repurchase program to \$250 million, or the Repurchase Program.
+In February 2021, our Board of Directors increased the authorization of our share repurchase program to \$250 million, or the Repurchase Program.
 Such authorization does not have an expiration date, and at present, there is no intention to modify or otherwise rescind such authorization.
-Shares of our common stock may be purchased in the open market, including through block purchases, through privately negotiated transactions, or pursuant to any trading plan that may be adopted in accordance with Rule 10b5-1 of the Exchange Act.
+Shares of our common stock may be purchased in the open market, including through block purchases, through privately negotiated transactions, or pursuant to any trading plan that may be adopted in accordance with Rule 10b5-1 of the Securities Exchange Act of 1934.
 The timing, manner, price and amount of any repurchases will be determined at our discretion and the program may be suspended, terminated or modified at any time for any reason.
 Among other factors, we intend to only consider repurchasing shares of our common stock when the purchase price is less than the last publicly reported book value per common share.
 In addition, we do not intend to repurchase any shares from directors, officers or other affiliates.
 The program does not obligate us to acquire any specific number of shares, and all repurchases will be made in accordance with Rule 10b-18, which sets certain restrictions on the method, timing, price and volume of stock repurchases.

-Pursuant to our Repurchase Program, during the quarter ended March 31, 2021, we repurchased approximately 161 thousand shares of our common stock at an average price of \$11.39 per share for a total of \$2 million.
-During the quarter ended March 31, 2020 we repurchased approximately 1.4 million shares of our common stock at an average price of \$15.34 per share for a total of \$22 million.
-We did not issue any common stock upon conversion of convertible senior notes during the quarter ended March 31, 2021.
-During the year ended December 31, 2020, we issued approximately 49 million shares of our common stock upon conversion of the \$321 million convertible senior notes.
+We did not repurchase any common stock during the quarter ended September 30, 2021.
+We repurchased approximately 161 thousand shares of our common stock at an average price of \$11.39 per share for a total of \$2 million during the nine months ended September 30, 2021.
+We did not repurchase any of our common stock during the quarter ended September 30, 2020.

+During the nine months ended September 30, 2020, we repurchased approximately 1.4 million shares of our common stock at an average price of \$15.34 per share for a total of \$22 million.

+During the nine months ended September 30, 2021, we issued approximately 6 million shares of our common stock upon conversion of the \$37 million Notes.
+During the year ended December 31, 2020, we issued approximately 49 million shares of our common stock upon conversion of the \$321 million Notes.
 Additionally, we issued shares of our common stock as discussed below under "Restricted Stock Grants," and a de minimis amount under our Dividend Reinvestment Plan.